jwodder/whitaker2json/README.md

   information
 - `base_forms` — a list of strings giving the base forms of the word (for verbs, the principal parts; for nouns, the nominative & genitive; etc.)
-- `class` — a code-value object for the word's part of speech
+- `class` — a code-value object for the word's part of speech:

     `code` | `value`
     ------ | ----------------